vitessio/website/content/docs/getting-started/local.md

 ### Build Vitess

 1. Navigate to the directory where you want to download the Vitess source code and clone the Vitess Github repo.
 After doing so, navigate to the `src/vitess.io/vitess` directory.
-For go to work correctly, you should create a symbolic link to this inide your ${HOME}/go/src
+For go to work correctly, you should create a symbolic link to this inside your `${HOME}/go/src`

     ```sh
     cd $WORKSPACE